-Staff notes that the transportation facilities impact fee for all residential development remains in effect.
+The transportation facilities and recreational impact fees for all residential development remains in effect.
 However, in accordance with Section 29.2-1-2(e)(3) the adaptive reuse or renovation of existing buildings located in the Central Business Performance District, which result in the creation of new residential housing units qualify for waiver of school and transportation impact fees.